 When considering the programming languages, frameworks, and SDKs for mobile apps, you have to consider the frontend (UI) development environment but also be aware of the backend (server-side) development environment.
 The developers who are coding the frontend are often not the ones who are coding the backend, but they do usually work with each other (they are in enterprises anyway).

-In this article, we’ll review the best programming languages and development frameworks for developing mobile apps and mobile backends.
+In this article, we’ll review the best iOS and Android programming languages and development frameworks for developing mobile apps and mobile backends.

 Types of mobile apps